neondatabase/neon-postgresql-expert/markdown/guides.md

   - Delete phase: If you've removed a branch from your code, Alchemy calls the Neon API to delete it
   - Create/Update phase: If the branch doesn't exist, it creates it.
 If it already exists, it returns the current state
 - The API calls use the standard Neon REST API to create branches and get connection information.
 This is the same API you could call manually with curl, but now it's automated.
+- Notice how we use `ReturnType<typeof alchemy.secret>` to type sensitive values like API keys and connection strings.
+This ensures they're properly encrypted when stored in Alchemy's state files.
+When we create the connection string, we wrap it with `alchemy.secret()` to encrypt it before storage.

-The great thing about this approach is that you define the resource once, and then Alchemy handles all the complexity of tracking state, making API calls, and cleaning up resources.
+The great thing about this approach is that you define the resource once, and then Alchemy handles all the complexity of tracking state, making API calls, and cleaning up resources while keeping your sensitive data secure.

-The same resource can be reused across your application, so you can create as many branches as you need without duplicating code.

-You can use a similar approach to create resources for other Neon features, like managing users or roles, but for this guide, we'll focus on branches.

 ## Using the Neon Branch resource